punkuotukas/TC_1.1.5_calculator/README.md

 You should see '(venv)' at the end of your terminal prompt line which indicates that virtual environment is active.

+To start the calculator, run:

+    python /calculator/__init__.py

+Follow the instructions on the command line afterwards.

 To run tests:

     pytest